-Chapter eight covers the all important topics of tracking, stabilizing and match move.
-First, Nuke's world class tracker node is demonstrated in detail.
-Then, how to use the tracking data to stabilize a clip or do a match move of one element to another.
-Nuke's Roto and Roto paint nodes are immensely powerful and flexible, and you'll use them dozens of times in each of your composites.
+Chapter 8 covers the all important topics of tracking, stabilizing and match move.
+First, Nuke's world-class tracker node is demonstrated in detail then how to use the tracking data to stabilize a clip or do a match move of one element to another.
+Nuke's Roto and RotoPaint nodes are immensely powerful and flexible and you'll use them dozens of times in each of your composites.
 It's therefore essential that you master these nodes and their multiple options.
-The heart of visual effects compositing is keying, so there's detailed training for Nuke's keyer node, plus both the key light and primatte keyers.

-The favorites of the visual effects industry for blue screen and green screen keying.
+The heart of visual effects compositing is keying, so there's detailed training for Nuke's keyer node plus both the key light and primatte keyers, the favorites of the visual effects industry for blue screen and green screen keying.

-Chapter 11 covers the essential filter operations in Nuke such as the blur node, adding motion blur to your animated 2D elements, and techniques for creating photo-realistic depth of field effects.
-If you need to warp images, Nuke has got you covered with a very robust grid work and spline work modes.
-In Chapter 12, you'll learn how to use them to both warp images, as well as how to do Morse.
-The chapter on temporal operations is all about speeding up or slowing down clips, including the use of Optical Flow.
+Chapter 11 covers the essential filter operations in Nuke, such as the blur node, adding motion blur to your animated 2D elements and techniques for creating photo-realistic depth of field effects.
+If you need to warp images, Nuke has got you covered with the very robust GridWarp and SplineWarp nodes.
+In Chapter 12, you'll learn how to use them to both warp images as well as how to do morphs.
+The chapter on temporal operations is all about speeding up or slowing down clips including the use of optical flow.

-You will also learn how to slip the timing of the clip in the timeline, as well as how to do a freeze frame.
+You will also learn how to slip the timing of a clip in the timeline as well as how to do a freeze-frame.
 Chapter 14 begins the introduction to Nuke's unique 3D compositing capabilities.
-One of Nuke's key distinctions is its many very powerful 3D tools for rephotographing live action elements in a true 3D environment.
-Nuke can actually render 3D objects with cameras, lights, shaders, and material properties.
+One of Nuke's key distinctions is it's many very powerful 3D tools for rephotographing live action elements in a true 3D environment.
+Nuke can actually render 3D objects with cameras, lights, shaders and material properties.
 Chapter 15 will show you how to add shaders as well as how to do camera projection.

 Chapter 16 is all about editing and modifying your 3D geometry using transformations or image displacement.
-Other immensely useful 3D features are covered, like snapping geometry to a target, and the ability to edit the vertices or faces of polygonal objects.
-I hope you'll join me in my Nuke 8 Essentials course, and I'm sure you'll find it extremely informative.
-Also, be sure to check out my other Nuke courses here on lynda.com, as they contain a wealth of additional information that you are sure to find useful.
+Other immensely useful 3D features are covered like snapping geometry to a target and the ability to edit the vertices or faces of polygonal objects.
+I hope you'll join me in my Nuke 8 Essentials course and I'm sure you'll find it extremely informative.
+Also, be sure to check out my other Nuke courses here on lynda.com as they contain a wealth of additional information that you are sure to find useful.